-- Make reading out loud a part of your family’s every day.
+1. Make reading out loud a part of your family’s every day.
 Bedtime isn’t the only time to share in story.
-Read together during meals, car rides (audiobooks and podcasts), or before transitions.
-Instead of watching tv after dinner, read together.
+Read together during meals, car rides, or before transitions.
+(Audiobooks and podcasts work great during these times.)

 6. Keep books your kids love on hand, on the coffee table, in the car, on a Kindle, anywhere they spend time.
 The best way to encourage reading is by reading, so make sure when the opportunity arises, they have a book to read.